shakes76/PatternAnalysis-2024/recognition/siamese-tranjamin/README.md

 #### A note on accuracy

 Technically, the requirements of this model is to meet 80% accuracy.
 Given how unbalanced the original dataset is, this can be trivially solved by classifying everything as benign.
 However, this would defeat the purpose of this model.
 Therefore, a 50/50 dataset was used for testing.

+#### Replication

+This repository has two models: a full model based on ResNet50 and a lightweight version (which is used to show the results above) which is based on the lighter inception network and the smaller balanced dataset.
+To train a network, run `python train.py`.
+There are two command line flags you can optionally add:
+- `full-dataset`: if included, the full dataset will be used.
+- `full-model`': if included, the heavyweight model will be used instead of the lightweight.

+You should use WandB to capture the training curves of the network, although they are also saved individually to image files.

 ## Dependencies
 This network relies on the use of tensorflow_addons, which is deprecated as of mid-2024.
 For compatibility reasons, this model therefore uses an older version of Python (3.11.1) and numpy/tensorflow.
 To install, you must first have Python 3.11.1, or create a virtual environment that supports it.
 All relevant packages can then be installed using `pip install -r requirements.txt`.
 Or, instead, the following key ones need to be installed: